Mazda Cars with Rotary Engine: A Deep Dive

 The Origins of Rotary Engines

-The rotary engine, also known as the Wankel engine, is one of those engineering marvels that just grabs your attention, originally dreamed up by Felix Wankel in the 1950s.
-Unlike the conventional piston engines we’re all used to, the rotary engine features a triangular rotor that rotates within an oval chamber, turning pressure into smooth, continuous motion.
+The rotary engine, or Wankel engine, was invented by Felix Wankel in the 1950s.
+Unlike the piston engine, which uses multiple moving parts, the rotary engine uses a triangular rotor that spins inside an oval chamber.
+This motion turns pressure into smooth, continuous energy.

 The First Rotary Engine Mazda: Cosmo Sport 110S

-Looking back, I can’t help but feel that the Cosmo Sport 110S symbolizes Mazda’s willingness to push boundaries and do what others wouldn’t dare.
-It wasn’t just about building a car; it was about creating something that would captivate automotive enthusiasts for generations.
+For me, the Cosmo Sport 110S symbolizes Mazda’s courage to push boundaries.
+It wasn’t just about building a car—it was about creating something that would excite car enthusiasts for years to come.

 The Mazda RX Series